Kansas City Expungement Attorney

 In Missouri, the only offense that may be expunged is a first-time, misdemeanor DWI offense after ten years with similar qualifications as outlined above.

-penalties.
-Attorney Steve Schanker has over 20 years of assisting clients with their DWI cases.
+Attorney Steve Schanker has more than 20 years of experience assisting clients with their DWI cases and can work with you do help you get your conviction expunged.

 Contact a Kansas City expungement lawyer if you are interested in expunging your record and enjoying the benefits of a clean slate.